rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-009/index.md

-[@snorrwe] has written [a blog post][quadtree-post] about exploring an implementation of a linear quadtree and comparing it with a naive implementation of spacial data quering.
+[@snorrwe] has written [a blog post][quadtree-post] about exploring an implementation of a linear quadtree and comparing it with a naive implementation of spacial data querying.
 All code mentioned in the post [is available on GitHub][quadtree-repo].

 _Discussions: